DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 ### Applying for the 2023/24 academic year

-iQTS applications for the 2022/23 academic year have now closed.
-You'll be able to apply for the 2023/24 academic year in early 2023.
+iQTS applications for the 2023/24 academic year are now open.
+You can register your interest or apply by contacting your chosen [iQTS teacher training provider](/non-uk-teachers/international-qualified-teacher-status#apply-for-iqts-step-by-step).

-Contact the training providers on this page directly to register your interest.
-More training providers will be joining the programme for the 2023/24 academic year to offer iQTS in new locations around the world.
-Visit this page for updates.

 ## Who iQTS is for